fcbg-platforms/meg-flow/README.md

 > [!IMPORTANT]
 > As of writing, [psychopy](https://www.psychopy.org/) is still limited to Python 3.10,
-> thus make sure to create a virtual environment with a compatible versio of Python.
+> thus make sure to create a virtual environment with a compatible version of Python.

 ## Usage